anhuong541/crypto-tracker-svelte-extensions/README.md

 ## Features

-- Real-time cryptocurrency price tracking
+- Automatically updates data every time you open the extension
-- Uses the CoinMarketCap API for accurate data
+- Powered by the CoinMarketCap API for accurate market data
-- Clean and intuitive user interface built with SvelteKit
-- Local storage for saving user preferences
+- Built with Svelte for high performance

 ## Getting Started